When Is It? - Dates of the Festival The Visakha Bucha Day will be celebrated on the 7th of May, 2020.

 - The Wat Pan Tao: Situated in the city of Chiang Mia, the Wat Pan Tao is another excellent place to discover the traditions and rituals of the day.

 Buddha is said to have walked the earth over 2500 years ago in today's Nepal.
 He stepped into enlightenment or ‘Nirvana’ under the Bodhi Tree 35 years later and died at the age of 80 in India.
 These three events of life, wisdom and death of Gautama Buddha took place on the same day, and that day is celebrated as the Visakha Bucha day today.

 History and Significance of the Festival

-These are the top three tips to bear in mind if you are a tourist or visiting the Visakha Bucha festival for the first time.1.
-There would be no government or official offices functioning on the day of Visakha Bucha, as the festival is recognised as a public holiday.
+Tips for Tourists These are the top three tips to bear in mind if you are a tourist or visiting the Visakha Bucha festival for the first time.
+Be advised that there would be no government or official offices functioning on the day of Visakha Bucha, as the festival is recognised as a public holiday.

 The Visakha Bucha Day is undoubtedly Thailand’s most revered festival.
 Although the festivities of the Visakha Bucha Day may not seem like the conventional ways of celebration, it bears incredibly satisfying and soul-calming outcomes.

 Visakha Bucha Day is an excellent time to plan your trip to know more about Thai culture, their act of giving and the holy union with divinity and spiritual bearings.